algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 <hr>

 ##### **To open release your stuff.**
-1. Release the rope:
+1. Release the cable:
    - **With Bluetooth:**
      1. Authenticate yourself.
      2. Disable locking.
     - **With a NFC [[1]](#glossary-1) device:**
       1. Make contact between the NFC [[1]](#glossary-1) device and the SportShield
-2. Pull the rope from the hole.
+2. Pull the cable from the hole.

 You can refer to the user manual for detailed usage, which you can find: [HERE](../userManual.pdf)